Rayoj/MotunrayoJoseph_QMAA_Vega_Test/README.md

 python end_to_end_checkout.py
 ```

-4. End-to-End Test (Login and Logout)
+4. End-to-End Test (Login and Logout):

 This script automates the login and logout process for the SauceDemo website and verifies that the user is redirected to the login page after logout.

 **How to run:**